Terms and conditions related to the SEQOHS accreditation website

-The RCP will make every endeavour to deliver services as described on this website.
+The FOM will make every endeavour to deliver services as described on this website.
 However, changes may be necessary at times and we reserve the right to make changes to those services.

-Please note that the RCP does not take responsibility for any damage or loss caused by any inaccuracies on this website.
+Please note that the FOM does not take responsibility for any damage or loss caused by any inaccuracies on this website.

 Copyright and trademark

-Unless stated otherwise, the RCP maintains copyright on the information published on this site.
-The design of the website is owned by the RCP and we own or have license to use the photographs found on the website.
+Unless stated otherwise, the FOM maintains copyright on the information published on this site.
+The design of the website is owned by the FOM and we own or have license to use the photographs found on the website.

-Logos, names and images identifying the RCP are the proprietary marks of the Royal College of Physicians (Reg.
-Charity No. 210508) and our subsidiaries.
+Logos, names and images identifying the FOM are the proprietary marks of the Faculty of Occupational Medicine (Charity Commission No: 1139516).
 You are prohibited by law to reproduce them.